 To be successful in this role you must be positive with great communication skills, be able to take direction and work well as part of team.
 You will have a passion for supporting older people with varying mental and physical health needs.

-You must be registered as an Enrolled Nurse under the HPCA Act 2003 and have a current Practising Certificate.
+You must also be registered as an Enrolled Nurse with NCNZ (Enrolled Nurse Scope of Practice, NCNZ, 2010) and have a current Practicing Certificate.

 We look forward to hearing from you if you feel that you meet the criteria in the attached position description.

-For further information please contact Caroline Godfrey, Recruitment Advisor – Mental Health, Addiction and Intellectual Disability Phone (03) 214-5769 or Email firstname.lastname@example.org
+For further information please contact Caroline Godfrey, Acting Recruitment Advisor – Mental Health, Addiction and Intellectual Disability Phone (03) 214-7220 or Email email@example.com

 ENSIPP ACE Process